Complete Guide to Losing Fat

 How does fat loss work?

-Body fat is gained when you have a positive energy balance for a prolonged period of time.
-This essentially means that your energy intake is greater than your energy expenditure – you’re eating too much and not moving enough.
+Body fat is gained when you maintain a positive energy balance over an extended period.
+This essentially means that your energy intake is greater than your energy expenditure: you're eating too much and not moving enough.

-The point is that calories matter .
-Too many of them and you'll find yourself gaining weight.
+The point is, calories matter .
+Too many of them, and you'll find yourself gaining weight.

 How many calories do I need per day?